-User means any person who contributes, causes or permits the contribution or introduction of wastewater into the wastewater treatment works (WWTW).
+User means any person who contributes, causes or permits the contribution or introduction of wastewater into the WWTW.

 Wastewater or sewage means the spent water of a community that enters the WWTW.
-The term also refers to a combination of liquid and water-carried wastes from residences, commercial buildings, industrial plants, and institutions, together with any groundwater, surface water or stormwater that may be present.
+The term also refers to a combination of liquid and water-carried wastes from residences, commercial buildings, industrial plants, and institutions, together with any groundwater, surface water or storm water that may be present.

-Wastewater treatment plant (WWTP) is that portion of the WWTW designed to provide treatment to wastewater.
-The term includes the Persigo wastewater treatment plant which is owned by the county and the city and operated by the city.
+Wastewater treatment plant ("WWTP") is that portion of the WWTW designed to provide treatment to wastewater.
+The term includes the Persigo wastewater treatment plant which is owned by the County and the City and operated by the City.

-Wastewater treatment works (WWTW) means wastewater treatment works as defined by section 212 of the act (33 U.S.C. section 1292) which are owned by the city and county, or which are managed and operated by the city.
-This term includes any sewers that convey wastewater to the WWTP from within the Persigo WWTP service area, but excludes pipes, sewers or other conveyances not directly or indirectly connected to the treatment facility.
-For the purposes of sections 38-63 through 38-71, ''WWTW" shall also include any sewers that convey wastewaters to the WWTW from persons or sources outside the city who are, by contract or agreement with the city or connecting sanitation districts, users of the city's and county's WWTW.
+Wastewater treatment works ("WWTW") means wastewater treatment works as defined by section 212 of the act (33 U.S.C. section 1292) which are owned by the City and County, or which are managed and operated by the City.
+This term includes any sewers that convey wastewater to the WWTP from within the Persigo WWTP service area.
+The term includes "any devices and systems used in the storage, treatment, recycling, and reclamation of municipal sewage or industrial wastes of a liquid nature."
+It further includes, "any other method or system for preventing, abating, reducing, storing, treating, separating, or disposing of municipal waste, including storm water run off, or industrial waste, including waste in combined storm water and sanitary sewer systems."
+For the purposes of sections 38-62 through 38-70, "WWTW" shall also include waterworks facilities and any sewers that convey wastewaters to the WWTW from persons or sources outside the City who are, by contract or agreement with the City or connecting sanitation districts, users of the City's and County's WWTW.

-Waters of the state means all streams, lakes, ponds, marshes, watercourses, waterways, wells, springs, reservoirs, aquifers, irrigation systems, drainage systems and all other bodies or accumulations of water, surface or underground, natural or artificial, public or private, which are contained within, flow through, or border upon the state or any portion thereof.
+Waters of the State means all streams, lakes, ponds, marshes, watercourses, waterways, wells, springs, reservoirs, aquifers, irrigation systems, drainage systems and all other bodies or accumulations of water, surface or underground, natural or artificial, public or private, which are contained within, flow through, or border upon the State or any portion thereof.